luccarhaddad/network_labs/README.md

 - The server and client communicate via TCP protocol on port **8000**.

 - For testing purposes, make sure that the file you wish to access with the MyGet command is present in the correct directory.

+- For educational purposes, there are several explaining comments through the code.